madhavappaneni/WebTv/README.md

 # WebTv
-A web server to handle an android TV app
+A website to handle the android TV app being developed for NALANDA.